Rebranding @ Babbel - Redesign Phase 2

 The goal was to update the platform completely, beginning with the key features.
 All teams had a deadline of delivering the 1st stage of rebranding until January 2024.

 Naturally, the whole product area was interested in how this new experience would impact the relevant KPIs.
-However, being a redesign — thus company-wide strategic initiative, metrics were monitored only in the sense of preserving health indicators rather than improving them.
+However, the branding was seen as strategic investment so metrics were monitored only in the sense of preserving health indicators rather than improving them.

 The process